 - Dress: Graduation regalia are not worn at this event.
 Students tend to dress business casual.

 - Seating: Students can sit with their family and friends anywhere they choose; there is no assigned seating or limit to the number of people a student may bring.
 We encourage students graduating with honors to invite family members, friends, and mentors to share in the celebration.
-In spring ceremonies space can be limited, and we do ask that guests be courteous of one another if seating becomes scarce.
+In the spring, space can be limited and we do ask that guests be courteous of one another if seating becomes scarce.

 - Accessibility: If special accomodations are required, please contact the ADA coordinator's office at least two weeks in advance of the event so they can make appropriate arrangements.
 They can be reached at email@example.com or 303-492-0956.

-- Absences: If you can't make it to Convocation, you can contact our office to pick up your medal and certificate at another time.
+- Absences: If you can't make it to Convocation, you can contact our office to arrange to pick up your medal and certificate at another time.